 The Nantucket Land Council strongly supports scientific research to further our land protection, education and advocacy roles.
-From the beginning, the NLC has been very active in researching and monitoring the island’s water resources.
-The island contains and is surrounded by incredibly rich and valuable water environments, the ocean, harbors, ponds, salt marshes, and wetlands.
+From the beginning, the NLC has been very active in researching and monitoring the island’s rare and endangered species as well as its fragile water resources.
+The island contains more state listed rare and endangered species than any other county in Massachusetts, and is surrounded by incredibly rich and valuable water environments, the ocean, harbors, ponds, salt marshes, and wetlands.
 Much of Nantucket’s beauty, culture and tourism is directly tied to the health of these resources.

-The NLC continues research into green crab populations in Nantucket Harbor, eelgrass health and restoration projects, and stormwater sampling and infrastructure upgrades in downtown Nantucket and at the DPW landfill.
+The NLC continues research into green crab populations in Nantucket Harbor, eelgrass health and restoration projects, water quality and Harmful Algal Blooms (HABs) in our island ponds, and stormwater sampling and infrastructure upgrades in downtown Nantucket and at the DPW landfill.